Finishing – Preparing 3D prints for touch readers

 3D Gloop! is a solvent designed specifically as an adhesive for strong adhesion between two 3D printed parts.
 It is available for use with PLA or ABS.

 Acetone can be used to join two pieces of ABS.
 Make sure the surfaces are flat first, then apply the acetone with a brush or cloth.
-Keep the pieces held together tightly until it has dried.
+Clamp the pieces together until the model has dried.

 PLA welding can give seamless joins when there is a small surface area or to repair cracks in poorly printed parts.
 Use a short straight piece of PLA filament in a power drill or dremel.
 With the drill on medium speed and held at a 45 degree angle, drag over the seam from right to left.
 The friction should melt the plastic together.
 For a strong seam or a deep channel, you may need to create the weld in several layers.
 Let each layer cool before starting the next.
-After welding, you will probably need to do some sanding for a smooth finish.
+After welding, some smoothing is likely to be required.

 Applying a base